NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 If the addressed character utters the word "Zosiel," bright blue light sines around the sarcophagus lid.
 It fades a few seconds later, revealing a seam between the lid and the rest of the sarcophagus.
 Lifting the lid revels the treasure within.

 > [!tip]+ Treasure
 > Within the sarcophagus are all the remains of Zosiel: a slight silver diadem known as a [[Silver Diadem of Insight]].
 The sarcophagus also includes two long slightly curved black horns with red tips (worth 3 gp each) and a pewter box inscribed with alien, writhing letterforms.
 A DC 15 [[Skills#Occultism|Occultism]] check identifies the glyphs as those typically used by Chaos.
 Melted metal keeps the box sealed, but a decent application of force is sufficient to snap off the lid.
 Inside is a long handle attached to an adamantine loop.
 This inactive minor artifact radiates strong transmutation magic, but is currently dormant and does nothing.
-It can be fully activated as a [[Talisman of the Sphere]] inn "A Gathering of Winds," the sixth installment of the Age of Worms.  [[Allustan]] can identify the time by name at a glance, noting that the [[Sphere of Annihilation]] were holes in the continuity of the multiverse, and that anything they touched was utterly destroyed.
+It can be fully activated as a [[Talisman of the Sphere]] inn "A Gathering of Winds," the sixth installment of the Age of Worms.  [[5-World/NPCs/Diamond Lake/Allustan]] can identify the time by name at a glance, noting that the [[Sphere of Annihilation]] were holes in the continuity of the multiverse, and that anything they touched was utterly destroyed.
 After the Battle of Aetherion legend holds that the Wardens scattered them to the corners of the universe.
-Far more numerous are the talismans that were said to grant their owners some measure of control over the spheres.  [[Allustan]] urges the PCs to keep the valuable minor artifact.  "one must always be prepared," he says with a wink and a smile.
+Far more numerous are the talismans that were said to grant their owners some measure of control over the spheres.  [[5-World/NPCs/Diamond Lake/Allustan]] urges the PCs to keep the valuable minor artifact.  "one must always be prepared," he says with a wink and a smile.
 >
 > - [x] gp::6
 > - [x] permanent::[[Silver Diadem of Insight|Silver Diadem of Insight]] [ilvl::3] [gp::60]